Chicken à la King: History

 The recipe was mentioned in The New York Times in 1893, and early published recipes appeared in 1900 and 1905.
 Fannie Merritt Farmer included a recipe in her 1911 publication on catering.
 The Fannie Farmer Cookbook includes a recipe for Chicken à la King in the 1906 update.
+In James Beard's 1972 American Cookery, the recipe calls for mushrooms, green bell pepper, onion, and pimiento together with chicken in a velouté sauce with sherry.
 It was a popular dish during the middle to late 20th century.